pcapel/thoughts-and-things/README.md

 far too anxious for that.

 Next, I'll create a branch and a PR for each post.
 This is just to ensure I don't break anything with the site building.
+However, switching around is going to be a pain.
+So I'll maintain a local branch called `outlines` where I flesh out posts.

+Once an outline is ready to be a full post, I'll check it out to its own branch where I'll merge it to master through a PR.

 I will strive for a weekly cadence, but I may not be able to keep it up.